kragen/derctuo/markdown/modelica-notes.md

-Fundamentally Modelica reduces your model, or at least the continuous-time part of it, to a set of differential algebraic equations which it can then numerically integrate with methods like Runge--Kutta.
+Fundamentally Modelica reduces your model, or at least the continuous-time part of it, to a set of differential algebraic equations which it can then numerically integrate with methods like Runge–Kutta.
 So most of your model variables theoretically take on an infinite number of values during the simulation.
 This separates your model from the solver, allowing you to apply different solvers to the same model.